jmandel/USCDI4-Sandbox/README.md

-# USCDI4-Sandbox
+# My IG Publisher Sandbox

-USCDI4 Sandbox to test out new profiles and examples
+place to create resource instances and examples

+See the git hub pages for a peek!